Harmony Hall (18PR305)

 the site's occupation between 1692 and 1721, indicating that at least two households (Lewis and Tyler)

 occupied the site consecutively.

-Archaeological excavations were undertaken at Harmony Hall between 1985 and 1987 under the direction
+Archaeological excavations were undertaken at Harmony Hall between 1985 and 1987 by the National

 Feature 14 was identified as a shallow basin-shaped refuse pit that appears to have been filled in

 rapidly late in the site's occupation based on a mean ceramic date of 1729.

 Feature 17 was identified as a large, late 17th- to early 18th-century borrow pit.
 Initially,

 archaeologists thought that Feature 17 was a cellar or other architectural feature due to its